BDesBrisay/react-event-calendar/README.md

 ## Usage

-A simple calendar component will us ehte following code
+A simple calendar component will use the following code

 ```
 import React from 'react';